Search

 What is Spinel Used For?

-Spinel is considered a hard enough gemstone to be used in a variety of jewelry - from wedding bands, to engagement rings or fun jewelry!
-You should feel confident about the spinel's durability to wear it everyday in your favorite piece of jewelry.
+Spinel is considered a hard enough gemstone to be used in any jewelry - from wedding bands to engagement rings or just-because jewelry!

 Read Related Blogs